Our Sunday Visitor is a multi-channel not-for-profit Catholic organization that serves the Church through publishing and parish resources.

-An acquisitions editor will work with you as you complete the manuscript and provide requested revisions.
-After acceptance of your manuscript, it will be given to a project editor, who will copyedit it and have it designed and proofread for publication.
+You will work closely with your acquisitions editor or an assigned developmental editor as you complete your manuscript and provide requested revisions.
+After you and your editor have accepted all revisions, the manuscript will be given to a project editor, who will copyedit it and have it designed and proofread for publication.
 The project editor will inform you of any necessary deadlines.
-Normally, it takes 12 months or longer from when a manuscript is accepted until it is published.

 Can I get started now?